Privacy Regulations Compliance

 CCPA applies to any for-profit business that does business in California and has annual gross revenues over $25 million or possesses data pertaining to at least 50,000 devices, households, or consumers or earns more than half of its annual revenue from selling consumer data.

-Silent Breach works with CCPA experts and lawyers to certify that you will be fully and safely compliant.
+Silent Breach works with CCPA experts and lawyers to certify that you are fully compliant.

 Silent Breach can assist with: